Thomas Ellison: Early life

-Thomas Rangiwahia Ellison was born in Ōtākou at Otago Heads, to Raniera Taheke Ellison and Nani Weller, sometime between 1866 and 1868.
+Thomas Rangiwahia Ellison was born in Ōtākou at Otago Heads, to Raniera Taheke Ellison and Nani Weller, the 11 November 1867.
 He was named after his paternal grandfather, and his middle name, Rangiwahia, was given in honour of his great-uncle.
 Ellison was Māori: of Ngāi Tahu and Kāti Māmoe tribal heritage through his mother, and of Te Āti Awa heritage through his father.
 Introduced to rugby at the age of around 14 by his cousins at Ōtākou, Ellison later wrote of his first game:

 After completing his education at Ōtākou Native School, Ellison was awarded a scholarship in 1882 to attend the famous Māori secondary school Te Aute College in the Hawke's Bay.
 He started playing organised rugby there, and during his final two years played in the school team that won the Hawke's Bay senior club championship.
 Later in life Ellison claimed that at Te Aute he learned, "nearly all I ever knew of forward play".

 After moving to Wellington, Ellison joined the Poneke Football Club in 1885.
 The Poneke team played junior club rugby at the time, but were promoted to the senior competition after winning all their matches that year.
 Following their promotion the side won the Wellington club championship each year from 1886 to 1889.
 Ellison was selected to play for the Wellington provincial team in 1885, and continued to be selected for Wellington until 1892.
 He eventually earned 23 caps—a large number for the time.
 Initially Ellison played as a forward or on the wing, but later played half-back.